awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 + **Stop and roll back**\.
 You can automatically or manually stop and roll back deployments if there are errors\.
 + **Centralized control**\.
 You can launch and track the status of your deployments through the AWS CodeDeploy console or the AWS CLI\.
 You receive a report that lists when each application revision was deployed and to which Amazon EC2 instances\.
 + **Easy to adopt**\.
 AWS CodeDeploy is platform\-agnostic and works with any application\.
 You can easily reuse your setup code\.
 AWS CodeDeploy can also integrate with your software release process or continuous delivery toolchain\.
++ **Concurrent deployments**\.
+If you have more than one application that use the EC2/On\-Premises compute platform, then AWS CodeDeploy can deploy them concurrently to the same set of instances\.

 ## Overview of AWS CodeDeploy Compute Platforms<a name="compute-platform"></a>